-The Buchans Property, consisting of 261 staked claims in 4 licenses totalling 5,944 hectares, abuts the north-west side of Company's Mary March Joint Venture and encompasses the majority of the north shore of Red Indian Lake.
+The Hermitage Property is comprised of one (1) map-staked licenses containing 129 claims covering 3,225 hectares in southern Newfoundland.
+Gold In the third quarter ended March 31, 2022, the Company entered into property purchase agreement with Altius under which Altius transferred to the Company its 100% interest in the Hermitage Property in consideration for the issuance of 500,000 common shares of the Company, subject to the retention by Altius of a 2.0% NSR from all commercial production on the Hermitage Property.
+The Buchans Property, consisting of 397 map staked claims in five licenses (one shared with the Mary March JV) totalling 9,454 hectares, abuts the north-west side of Company's Mary March Joint Venture and encompasses the majority of the north shore of Red Indian Lake.
 Zinc-silver- lead-copper- gold 100% ownership subject to a 2% NSR royalty payable to Altius.
 During the year ended June 30, 2022, the Company wrote off the aggregate balance of \$7,733,885 with respect to the Buchans and Mary March Joint Venture properties as it did not have any significant exploration programs planned on this property in the near future.
-The Mary March Joint Venture consists of four Fee Simple Grants consisting of five separate land parcels and covering 1,487 hectares and portions of two map-staked licenses totaling 100 claims and covering 3,365 hectares located approximately 20 kilometres east of the past producing Buchans mine, near Buchans Junction, Newfoundland.
-Zinc-silver- lead- copper- gold A 56% interest and right of first refusal on the remaining 44% interest held by Glencore plc, the Company's joint venture partner.
-(1) The Company is the operator.
+The Mary March Joint Venture consists of four Fee Simple Grants consisting of five separate land parcels and two map-staked licenses (one shared with the Buchans Property) totaling 88 claims totalling 2,834 hectares located approximately 20 kilometres east of the past producing Buchans mine, near Buchans Junction, Newfoundland.
+Zinc-silver- lead copper- gold A 56% interest and right of first refusal on the remaining 44% interest held by Glencore plc, the Company's joint venture partner.
+The Company is the operator.
 During the year ended June 30, 2022, the Company wrote off the aggregate balance of its investment of \$7,733,885 with respect to the Buchans and Mary March Joint Venture properties as it did not have any significant exploration programs planned on this property in the near future.